Skip to content

 Set viewing permissions for security monitoring data to enhance data security.

-Members with "Security Monitoring" management permissions in the workspace can operate this rule.
+In the workspace, members with "Security Monitoring" management permissions can operate this rule.

-Only specified members can operate this rule.
-You can select members, roles, and teams within the workspace.
+Only specified members can operate this rule, and you can select members, roles, and teams within the workspace.